What Do Seventh-day Adventists Believe About the Bible?

 Though there are many examples of the Bible giving us specific direction, this doesn’t mean that it provides that for every situation.
 For instance, the Bible certainly has nothing specific to say about spending too much time on social media.

 Instead, the answers we look for are written in the form of principles.

-Scripture talks about the principle of how to best use our time (Ephesians 5:15–17; Colossians 4:5).
-And it also talks about the kind of things that we should focus on (Philippians 4:8).
-These biblical principles can then be used to help someone with the question about how they spend their time.
+Scripture talks about how to best use our time (Ephesians 5:15–17; Colossians 4:5).
+And it also indicates the kinds of things we should focus on (Philippians 4:8).
+These principles can then be used to help someone with the question of how much time to spend on social media.